ethereum/go-ethereum/docs/_dapp/native-accounts.md

 The account management is done client side with all sensitive data held inside the application.
 This gives the user control over access permissions without relying on any third party.

+**Note Geth's built-in account management is convenient and straightforward to use, but best practise is to use the external tool *Clef* for key management.**

 {:toc}

 -   this will be removed by the toc